sourcemeta/registry/docs/configuration.md

 ### HTML

 When enabled through the optional `html` top-level property, the Registry generates an HTML explorer interface.
-Unlike the basic JSON API, this explorer provides a user-friendly web interface for browsing and examining your schemas.
+Unlike the [JSON API](api.md), this explorer provides a user-friendly web interface for browsing and examining your schemas.
 You can customize the explorer's appearance and behavior using the configuration options detailed below.

 | Property        | Type | Required | Default | Description |